Bible storybooks are a fabulous way to introduce your kids to the Bible. But how can you find the best Bible storybooks for your family?

 “The Beginner’s Bible” is written in prose, and the stories are nice and short.
 Perfect for a squirmy toddler!

 *Caveat: I don’t find this one particularly God-centered.
 Be aware that you’ll need to weave God into some of the stories.
+I do like that my early reader can read it on his own, so I’d recommend it more as a supplement than as the ONLY Bible.

 Best Bible Storybooks for Preschoolers